Enterprising global families are erasing physical borders in search of more opportunity to build and protect their wealth and legacy.

 The RBC report, along with Campden Wealth, found 26 percent of those surveyed are running companies internationally and 23 percent have international banking needs.
 One-in-five own property in another country while 18 percent support philanthropic causes in other countries.

 Of the respondents, the survey found ultra-high-net-worth individuals (UHNWIs) in Canada and the United Kingdom were more likely to look abroad than their counterparts in the United States.
-Michael Pagano, executive vice president of private banking for City National Bank says “the motivations of a billionaire family are of course myriad.”
+Brandon Williams, head of east coast private banking for City National Bank says “the motivations of a billionaire family are of course myriad.”
 However, he explains that a motivation from those in some countries to become international, or have cross-border interests, exists out of necessity.

 Those new networks coupled with a search for opportunities, be it pursuing business interests, starting a family or buying assets in another country, create a unique set of variables.
 And with those variables come complications.

 Even something like simple financial transactions or basic accounts can take on added complexity in a new country, says Williams.
 “Oftentimes you have to have a credit history… so how does a family member provide a credit background so that person can begin borrowing or open a bank account?”

 And not just transactions, notes Jennings - the advisor-client relationship also becomes complex due to the nuances of cross-border regulation.